-For many accountants, how to forecast tax liabilities for their clients, is a yearly challenge.
+For many accountants, how to forecast tax liabilities for their clients, is a regular challenge.
 But it is an important task that is part of their bread-and-butter services.

 The certainty of paying taxes is often ascribed to Benjamin Franklin, but he was in many ways, just the most famous of his day.
 But regardless of who said it first, most of us are obliged to pay taxes.
 That’s not all bad, who would willingly be in a situation where you didn’t earn enough to pay taxes?
 Paying tax is a sign of business success!